javacasts/javacasts.github.io/privacy.md

 policy and the law.
 By using this site, you consent to the following privacy policy.

-This policy was last modified on January 1, 2016.
+This policy was last modified on June 2, 2016.

 ### Personal Information

 No user information is collected.

-No Cookies are set.

 ### Third Parties